Configuring evaluations to report results to locally self-hosted Laminar

 Evaluations in Laminar are configured using the evaluate function.
 The function takes the following arguments:

-• data: Either (1) A list of dictionaries, where each dictionary contains the data and target for a single evaluation; or (2) An instance of LaminarDataset – read more in the dedicated section above.
+• data: Either (1) A list of dictionaries, where each dictionary contains the data, target, and metadata for a single evaluation; or (2) An instance of LaminarDataset – read more in the dedicated page.

 • executor: An optionally async function that takes a single argument, the evaluation data, and returns the output.

 • name (optional): Evaluation name, so it is easier to identify the evaluation in the UI.
-If not provided, a random name is assigned.
+If not provided, a random name is assigned in the backend.

 Additional optional configuration parameters are passed as a config object in JavaScript/TypeScript and directly to evaluate in Python.